 Abusing the PUT method on Drexel

-This post explains how I exploited the HTTP PUT method to upload and overwrite files on a Drexel University web application used for logging in.
+This post explains how I exploited the HTTP PUT method to upload and overwrite files on a Drexel University web application for user authentication.

 I noticed that Drexel University awards letters to individuals who discover vulnerabilities in their web applications, so I decided to find vulnerabilities to receive their letter.